vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

 5. Copy the software from the Q1 computer's RAM disk.
     1. Click the File Manager icon from the launchpad on the left side of the screen.
     2. Click on the App USB on the left of the file manager.
-It will look like the image on the right, but may have a different name.
     3. Drag the contents of the USB to the "Home" directory on the left side of file manager.
 6. Open a copy of this document on the Q1 computer.